lenamasek/lenamasek.github.io/_posts/2015-09-25-how-to-learn.markdown

 + **Find the right project.** Something that is both visually interesting to keep your attention, but not too complicated where you feel overwhelmed.

+### Chicago Web Friends Slack
+A few months ago, [Savannah](http://sava.nnah.rocks) set up a [Chicago Web Friends Slack](http://chicagofriends.website) group for Chicago web designers, developers, and anyone interested to talk and share knowledge.So many great tips/links/info/knowledge/jokes/memes are shared daily in that Slack, which is now a gathering place for almost 60 people of many different backgrounds and experiences with the web and otherwise.
+Some folks are senior back-end web developers, some are entry level front-end developers, some are corporate IT managers, some are designers of various disciplines looking to get more comfortable with web.
+Our common denominators are only *Chicago, web,* and *friends.*